 Why Quality Assurance Is Essential to Any Delivery Team

 Today, when the development sphere has gone way beyond the traditional software, most IT practitioners are aware of the value a quality assurance (QA) team can bring.
-Just a few years ago, this wasn’t the case, as far fewer companies engaged in QA practices.
+Just a few years ago, this wasn’t the case, as far fewer companies engaged in Quality Assurance practices.
 It wasn’t uncommon for developers to ask, “Why we need a QA team?”
-Though these views are less commonly held today, QA as a practice is still vastly undervalued in many organizations.
+Still these views are less commonly held today, Quality Assurance as a practice is still vastly undervalued in many organizations.

 People who define QA teams as the group that “just tests software” fail to realize the true goals and responsibility of quality assurance as a practice.
 In this article, we’ll explore why it matters and how to make the most out of your QA team.